-All chapters meeting the Aspiration and Expectation levels of the Chapter Standards will be recognized annually at the Leadership Institute and in the fall issue of the Quarterly.
+All chapters meeting the Aspiration and Expectation levels of the Chapter Standards will be recognized annually at the Leadership Institute and in the fall issue of the Quarterly as a "Men of Merit Chapter."
 Official letters of recognition will be shared with college and university officials.
 Additional awards and recognition will be conferred based upon individual Chapter Standards performance.